-Officially the Hout Bay River, it is generally and affectionately known as the Disa, fitting in that its sources are "Original Disa" and "Disa" streams on Table Mountain.
+Officially Hout Bay River, it is generally, affectionately known as the Disa, in that its sources are "Original Disa" and "Disa" streams on Table Mountain.

-The river is 12 km in length, has its source(s) in the upper reaches ot Orange Kloof forest on the southern slopes of Table Mountain, whence, from the confluence of the Original Stream rising from the Main table of the Mountain and Disa Stream to the s-e, essentially from precipitation, some of which in the form of ground water, it winds down the valley from an elevation of 720 m, gradually levelling and slowing in velocity as it nears its estuary on the beach of Hout Bay.
+The river is 12 km in length, has its source(s) in the upper reaches of Orange Kloof forest on the southern slopes of Table Mountain, whence, from the confluence of the Original Stream rising from the Main table of the Mountain and Disa Stream to the s-e, essentially from precipitation, some of which in the form of ground water, it winds down the valley from an elevation of 720 m, gradually levelling and slowing in velocity as it nears its estuary on the Hout Bay beach.

-Precipitation, we know, comes from cloud cover, but what actually is Ground Water . . ?
+Precipitation, we know, comes from cloud cover, but what is Ground Water . . ?

 It is probably a general conception that the water flowing in rivers and streams comes from precipitation runoff, i.e. from the landscape into the river.
 Sure, that is so, but it is not the only source, in that a lot of the water flowing in rivers comes from seepage of ground water into the streambed.